mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 ## mongodbatlas_cloud_provider_authorization (optional)

-This is the second resource in the multi-resource path
+This is the second resource in the two-resource path as described above.

-`mongodbatlas_cloud_provider_access_authorization` Allows you to only authorize an AWS IAM roles in Atlas.
+`mongodbatlas_cloud_provider_access_authorization`  Allows you to authorize an AWS IAM roles in Atlas.

 ## Example Usage
 ```hcl